 What is digestive enzyme therapy?

 Digestive enzyme therapy involves taking supplementary enzymes to help with digestion.
 The aim is to help the body digest particular proteins.
-Some people say these proteins contribute to the characteristics of autism spectrum disorder (ASD).

 Who is digestive enzyme therapy for?

 Supporters of this therapy say that autistic children and adults of any age can use digestive enzyme therapy.

 Digestive enzyme therapy is used to relieve the digestive problems that autistic people commonly experience.
 It’s claimed that doing this will help reduce the characteristics of autism – for example, difficulties with social skills and communication skills.

 In the 1980s and 1990s, it was first suggested that autistic people might not digest food proteins very well, particularly the proteins casein (found in milk) and gluten (found in wheat).

 Based on this idea, certain therapies were developed.
 First came elimination diets.
 After some difficulties with these, enzyme therapy was developed as an alternative treatment to help with protein digestion.

 What is the idea behind digestive enzyme therapy for autistic children?